-- 1. Empty contents of the basket(s) into a flat pan, being careful to capture all material.
-Use a small wire brush to ensure all residual fines are removed from the baskets. - Note 7: Particle masks are a recommended safety precaution. - 2.
-Perform the gradation analysis in accordance with the FOP for AASHTO T 30.
+1. Empty contents of the basket(s) into a flat pan, being careful to capture all material.
+Use a small wire brush to ensure all residual fines are removed from the baskets.

+Note 7: Particle masks are a recommended safety precaution.

+2. Perform the gradation analysis in accordance with the FOP for AASHTO T 30.

-Results shall be reported on standard forms approved by the agency and include
+Results shall be reported on standard forms approved by the agency.
+Include:

 - Method of test (A or B)

-- Corrected asphalt binder content, P_b, per agency standard
+- Corrected asphalt binder content, Pb, per agency standard

-- Correction factor, C_f, to 0.01%
+- Correction factor, Cf, to 0.01%

 - Temperature compensation factor (if applicable)

 - Total percent loss

 - Sample mass

 - Moisture content to 0.01%

-- Test temperature

-Attach the original printed ticket with all intermediate values (continuous tape) to the report for furnaces with internal balances.
+Determining the Asphalt Binder Content 406-6 Alaska 1 est Methods Manual Attach the original printed ticket with all with internal balances. intermediate values ( continuous tape) to the r eport for furnaces , C C Test temperature